 Ingredients

-- sea salt or Kosher salt (not very salty salt)
+- 2 tsp sea salt (or Kosher salt)

-- 1 lb organic leeks, sliced into rounds and washed thoroughly
+- 16 oz leeks (organic, sliced into rounds and washed thoroughly)

 Instructions

-- Boil the chicken and giblets in 8 cups of water with about 2 teaspoons of sea or Kosher salt for about 1.5 hours, skimming as needed.
+- Boil the chicken and giblets in 8 cups (2 liters) of water or more, as needed, with the salt for about 1 ½ hours, skimming as needed.

 - Remove the chicken and strain the broth.
 (Use the chicken for another recipe.)
 Put back into the pot, add the rice and simmer for about 15 minutes.